 - Gain an understanding of treatment options and modalities used in therapy

 - Collaborate and determine the best plan to proceed and to determine if other services are going to be necessary in the community.

-If at the end of the intake, we both decide to work together, an ongoing appointment time will be determined.
-You’ll likely meet with your therapist weekly for a session that lasts about 45-50 minutes.
+If at the end of the intake, you both decide to work together, an ongoing appointment time will be determined.
+You will likely meet with your therapist weekly for a session that lasts about 45-50 minutes.